Updated as of August 9, 2019

-Let me be upront.
-As per Chinese government policy, employers in China prefer hiring English teachers from countries such as the UK, US, Canada, Australia, New Zealand and South Africa.
+Let me be upfront.
+As per Chinese government policy, employers in China prefer hiring native English speakers (UK, US, Canada, Australia, New Zealand, Ireland, and South Africa) to work as English teachers.

 But is it true Filipino teachers can teach English in, let alone go to China via direct hire?
 Absolutely, YES!
 And I am going to show you how I did it!
 Because I believe You KEN do it too.
 So without further blah blah, let’s get right into it.